Drizin/Harbin.DataAccess/README.md

 Harbin architecture is mostly based on traditional 3-tiered architecture (mostly for being pragmatic and keeping things simple for data-driven applications), but borrows some ideas from Domain-Driven Design (and Onion Architecture).

 It was designed based on the following ideas (from lowest layer to top):
-- Like DDD/Onion, Domain Model (mostly Entities, since this is still a data-driven architecture) is the lowest layer (don't depend on any other layer) and can contain business logic, but no data access.
+- Like DDD/Onion, Domain Model (mostly Entities, since this is still a data-driven architecture) is the lowest layer (doesn't depend on any other layer) and can contain business logic, but no data access.
 - Like DDD/Onion, business logic which doesn't fit in the Domain Model should be in upper layers.
 But we avoid distinction between "Domain Services" and "Application Services" because it's kind of gray area.
 - The Data Layer contains Repositories and CRUD, and it's a lower layer which depend only on Domain Entities.
 So it doesn't implement any interface defined in upper layers or elsewhere.
 - Since the Data Layer doesn't use interfaces we avoid code repetition and upper layers can use Data Layer without Dependency Injection or Dependency Inversion.
 Like traditional 3-tier architecture.